 People in the data center trenches offer the latest and greatest advice about server virtualization, including how to plan, implement, and maintain these projects.

 Server virtualization has been growing in popularity for a decade, and some people now believe it's not just popular but standard practice.
 But what is the most up-to-date advice for planning, implementing, and maintaining a virtualization project?
 We asked two experts: David Barker, founder and technical director of 4D Data Centers in London, UK, and Peter Rittwage, partner and senior technical engineer at IntelliSystems with offices throughout Georgia and South Carolina.
+(Note: This article about server virtualization is available as a free PDF download.)

 SEE: Virtualization policy (Tech Pro Research)